nickjbrowning/cscs-docs/docs/software/prgenv/prgenv-gnu.md

     The simplest way to get started is to use the `default` file system view, which automatically loads all of the packages when the uenv is started.

     !!! example "test mpi compilers and python provided by prgenv-gnu/24.11"
-        ```bash
+        ```console
         # start using the default view
-        > uenv start --view=default prgenv-gnu/24.11:v1
+        $ uenv start --view=default prgenv-gnu/24.11:v1

         # the python executable provided by the uenv is the default, and is a recent version
-        > which python
+        $ which python
         /user-environment/env/default/bin/python
-        > python --version
+        $ python --version
         Python 3.12.5

         # the mpi compiler wrappers are also available
-        > which mpicc
+        $ which mpicc
         /user-environment/env/default/bin/mpicc
-        > mpicc --version
+        $ mpicc --version
         gcc (Spack GCC) 13.3.0
-        > gcc --version # the compiler wrapper uses the gcc provided by the uenv
+        $ gcc --version # the compiler wrapper uses the gcc provided by the uenv
         gcc (Spack GCC) 13.3.0
         ```